Sunny-Kaushik/E-Commerce_Portal_Simulation/README.md

   ○ Asks the portal to check if there is a response from the platform for an earlier request.

 ●  The above commands can be called in any order.
 For instance there could be multiple “Buy” commands after a “List” and without any “Check” in between.

+->Run the program

+To run the shopping portal system, follow these steps:

+● Open a terminal and run "PlatformMain.java" to start the Java-based platform.
+● Open another terminal and run "PortalMain.cpp" to launch the C++-based portal.
+● If you need to run multiple portals simultaneously, open a new terminal and execute the "PortalMain.cpp" program again.
+This setup allows you to run the shopping portal system with the Java-based platform and multiple instances of the C++-based portal concurrently.